How to Cover a Cast for Soccer (A Complete Guide)

 It’s important to remember that you’re playing an intensive sport with an existing injury.
 So, there’s always a risk that you could make that injury by participating in the game.

 That is why you should take utmost precaution from putting yourself in further harm.
-If you fall to the ground with your cast on your arm breaking the fall, you could damage the cast or cause your fracture to lose its setting.
+If you fall to the ground with your cast on your arm, breaking the fall could damage the cast or cause your fracture to lose its setting.

 The bubble wrap, on the other hand, will provide a cushioned surface that can help reduce the impact of the collision, i.e., your arm and the ground.